 I joined Coding Ninjas as a Campus Ambassador.
-On personal front, I used to code in Java for which industry guidance had a huge dearth.
+On the personal front, I used to code in Java for which industry guidance had a huge dearth.
 Therefore, I also purchased the Data Structures & Algorithms with Java course for myself too.
-The way the course is structured here is unique and simple, yet for insightful.
-It has helped me understand everything step by step and in a holistic fashion.
+The way the course is structured here is unique and simple, yet insightful.
+It has helped me understand everything steps by step and in a holistic fashion.
 And the cherry on top was to get it at a discounted price due to my referral points.

 Tell us about your interview procedure at Amazon.
 CTC- 24 LPA (after joining full time)

 Amazon procedure had four rounds:

 - Round 1 was a coding cum technical round with 7 sections.